pyodide/pyodide/docs/development/abi.md

 ### pyodide_2024_0

-This ABI is intended for use with Python 3.12.
+By default, all builds of the Pyodide runtime with Python 3.12 will use the `pyodide_2024_0` abi.

 The Emscripten version is 3.1.58.

 All shared libraries must be linked with `-sWASM_BIGINT`.